Long-term team members and long-term clients are a great benefit of our approach.

 In the calendar year when you reach five years of continuous employment with the company, you must take a mandatory five week sabbatical.

 You’ll then be eligible for a five week sabbatical every five years after that.

 That means you take five fully paid weeks off work to help recharge your batteries, get a fresh perspective and maybe do something that’s not achievable in a normal holiday.

 The sabbatical is mandatory to ensure team members take time out to refresh themselves.

-To make this possible we provide an extra three weeks paid holiday (15 days) on top of your standard annual holiday allowance of 24 days in the calendar year in which you reach 5/10/15 years with Deeson.
+To make this possible, we provide an extra three weeks paid holiday (15 days) on top of your standard annual holiday allowance of 24 days during the calendar year in which you reach 5/10/15 years with Deeson.

 The five weeks must be taken together in one block and you must not have contact with the company during this period (no lurking on Slack!).
 You can use your remaining holiday allowance at any point during that year as usual.

 How it works.

 - You are responsible for planning your handover and cover, with the company's support as required.
 This handover should cover your project and non-project commitments.

 - For advance planning of sabbaticals you should get in principle, approval from your project team colleagues, Chapter Lead and the MD, before you make any commitments/arrangements (e.g. travel bookings).